MaridProject/world/README.md

 # Infinity

 Let's imagine an unlimited sequence of random binary numbers `{...,N(i-1), Ni, N(i+1),..., }`.
 We could describe this stochastic process as a line of 1's and 0's.
 We could see it as a plane considering all even indices as X coordinates and all odd indices as Y coordinates.
-So, we could produce 2D, 3D, 4D, ... processes and they also will be unlimited or infinite.
+So, we could produce 2D, 3D, 4D, ... sequences and they also will be unlimited or infinite.